 LEARN MORE: Dating the House

-To help you understand the significance of Oviatt House, let us take you back to a moonless night in 1840.
-Five freedom seekers were crammed into the false bottom of a horse-drawn wagon driven by Mason Oviatt.
+A published story tells of five freedom seekers crammed into the false bottom of a horse-drawn wagon driven by Mason Oviatt.
 The lid was shut and covered with hay to disguise its fragile cargo.
-The long, difficult journey to freedom took them into Oberlin, Ohio and eventually to their independence.
+The long, difficult journey to freedom took them to Oberlin, Ohio and eventually to their independence.
 LEARN MORE: Secret Hayride Leads to Freedom

-In 1937, Kirby sold his estate to the Cleveland Girl Scout Council which was used until 2007 as Camps Julia Crowell and Crowell Hilaka.
-The Girl Scouts sold its camp to Richfield and is now known as Richfield Heritage Preserve – Ohio’s Hidden Treasure™.
+In 1937, Kirby sold his estate to the Cleveland Girl Scout Council which, until 2007, was used as Camps Julia Crowell and Crowell Hilaka.
+The Western Reserve Land Conservancy acquired the property and then sold it to the Richfield Joint Recreation District.
+The land and house is now part of a 336 acre park known as Richfield Heritage Preserve – Ohio’s Hidden Treasure™